|

 Royal Oak is an idyllic country pub unspoilt with great country

 walks, close to the South Downs way.
-Popular with hikers, horseriders

-and people with young families, there is a large garden with a play
+with hikers, horseriders and people with young families, there

+is a large garden.
 It is perfect for getting away from it all.

-In the winter two lovely log fires greet you.
+the winter two lovely log fires greet you.

 Dave